When God Looked Like a Snowman

 And perhaps, in the end, that is all we ever truly need —

-to live our lives within that hope,
+to live our lives with patient hope in that promise.

 Visit A Church Near You and learn more about Jesus from other Christians;